 To get all the cheese pairings set up in an appealing and appetizing way, John worked with food stylist Nathan Carrabba and prop stylist Kira Corbin.
 Nathan meticulously arranged the small bites and cheeses, and Kira sourced and styled each pairing with the appropriate glassware while John photographed each setup.

 Finding the correct glassware for each beverage — a pilsner glass or a wine glass that was small enough not to overwhelm the bites — took a little extra legwork to locate.
 Kira did a great job running down petite versions of iconic drinkware shapes.

 The pairings shot up close against a dark backdrop, bringing out the unique flavor notes in each aged cheese.
 Pair a 2015 Extra Sharp Cheddar with honey ham and a chocolate stout to savor the citrus, black tea, and dark cherry undertones in this vintage cheese, or try a 2015 extra sharp cheddar with pepperoncini and apple cider and embrace the cheese’s peppery finish.

 These images were shot in John’s 1,200 sq ft studio next to his home.
 The client attended virtually in real-time to ensure all COVID-19 safety and social distancing protocols were being observed.

 Being able to share our captures while we’re on live feed with our client is every bit as good as being together in person.

-Each image was photographed against a black backdrop and elegantly lit so that the viewer’s focus is on the color and texture of the cheese.
+Each image was photographed against a black backdrop and elegantly lit so that the viewer focuses on the cheese’s color and texture.
 At the same time, the pairings complement the composition of the image and make the star of the show look a little more appetizing.